apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 .. note:: This is currently only available for **KVM** hypervisor.

-Within CloudStack, the creation of KVM instances disk is a process that leverages existing disk images from either local or shared storage.
+This feature enables an operator to create an Instance using an already-existing QCOW2 image on a Local or Shared Storage pool (NFS only) in CloudStack.
 The selected disk image should not be actively in use by any existing volume.
-The disk image must adhere to the QCOW2 file format.
+The disk image must be in the QCOW2 format.

+QCOW2 files have to already exist on the chosen Local/Shared storage pool - QOCW2 files are not moved/migrated in any way - i.e. they are expected to already exist on the path as defined when creating an Instance using this feature.

 Import Instances from Local Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The importVm API is utilized to import instances from the local storage pool of a managed KVM host within the CloudStack infrastructure.
+The importVm API is utilized to create instances using QCOW2 file from an existing Local Storage pool of a managed KVM host within the CloudStack infrastructure.

 **Request parameters**: